mido/mido/docs/midi_files.rst

 Tempo is given in microseconds per beat, and beats are divided into ticks.

-The default tempo is 500000 microseconds per beat, which is half a second per beat or 120 beats per minute.
+The default tempo is 500000 microseconds per beat (quarter note), which is half a second per beat or 120 beats per minute.
 The meta message 'set_tempo' can be used to change tempo during a song.

+You can use :py:func:`bpm2tempo` and :py:func:`tempo2bpm` to convert to and from beats per minute.
+Note that :py:func:`tempo2bpm` may return a floating point number.

 Computations::